The Cairngorm Area: Strathspey & Speyside

 Highland Games usually take place here on the last Saturday in August.

 2015 saw the town's 250th anniverary with various celebrations with Grantown 250.

 From here you can drive the scenic route northwards 20 miles to Forres and Nairn which leads you past the entrance to Castle Grant, described by Queen Victoria as "a very plain-looking house, like a factory".

 Just 14 miles from Grantown on the A95 is the very splendid Ballindalloch Castle.
 Home of the Macpherson-Grants since 1546.
-Extensive grounds and a walled garden.
-Shop and tearoom.
-Golf course.
-Open daily (10.30am - 5pm) from Easter to the end of September (closed on Saturdays).
+Due to Covid restrictions, the castle is currently closed (usually open Easter - September).
+Extensive grounds including the walled garden.
+Admission charge.
+Gift shop and tearoom.
 Tel: 01807 500 205.

 Near there is Speyside Pottery which is open from April to October, daily 10am - 5pm (or by arrangement).